 Then you need to drop the components you need to use from the Palette onto the workspace and link and configure them to design a Spark Job, the same way you do for a standard Job.
 You also need to set up the connection to the Spark cluster to be used in the Spark configuration tab of the Run view.

 You can repeat the same operations to create a Spark Streaming Job.
 The only different step to take is that you need to select Create Big Data Streaming Job from the contextual menu after right-clicking the Job Designs node, and then you select Spark Streaming from the Framework drop-down list in the New Big Data Streaming Job wizard that is displayed.

-Note that if you need to run your Spark Job in a mode other than the Local mode and in a distribution other than the Universal distribution, a Storage component, typically a tHDFSConfiguration component, is required in the same Job so that Spark can use this component to connect to the file system to which the jar files dependent on the Job are transferred.
+Note that if you need to run your Spark Job in a mode other than the Local mode, a Storage component, typically a tHDFSConfiguration component, is required in the same Job so that Spark can use this component to connect to the file system to which the jar files dependent on the Job are transferred.